 Minnesota is home to the best rivers and waterways, but did you know they are also some of the most stunning waterfalls too?
 There are 8 waterfalls near Minneapolis that won’t take all day to get to.
-I’ve also added a few bonus falls.
+I’ve also added a few nearby waterfalls in Minnesota just outside the Twin Cities that you have to see.
 I like to think of the Twin Cities as flat, so I was surprised at the number of waterfalls so close.
 Pack the camera because here is my top 8 to check out.

 Eight Waterfalls Near Minneapolis